-GDP Annual Growth Rate in Tunisia averaged 2.76 percent from 2001 until 2020, reaching an all time high of 7.40 percent in the first quarter of 2004 and a record low of -21.60 percent in the second quarter of 2020.
+GDP Annual Growth Rate in Tunisia averaged 2.65 percent from 2001 until 2020, reaching an all time high of 7.40 percent in the first quarter of 2004 and a record low of -21.60 percent in the second quarter of 2020.
 This page provides - Tunisia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Tunisia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+Tunisia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2021.

-GDP Annual Growth Rate in Tunisia is expected to be -7.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Tunisia to stand at 3.00 in 12 months time.
+GDP Annual Growth Rate in Tunisia is expected to be -4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Tunisia to stand at 5.00 in 12 months time.
 In the long-term, the Tunisia GDP Annual Growth Rate is projected to trend around 4.00 percent in 2021 and 4.20 percent in 2022, according to our econometric models.